xinshitn/nextPls-doc/source/en/index.html.md

 Welcome the API document for NextPls!

->We suggest using SDK to start first:
+>We suggest using SDK to start first (Example in Java):

 ```json
   <dependency>
       <groupId>com.nextpls</groupId>
       <artifactId>sdk</artifactId>
       <version>1.0.5</version>
   </dependency>
 ```
 ```shell

   <dependency>